83602-my-git-data/DBMS_Assignment/Assignment/Assignment.md

     union
    select cname , city, concat(rating," High Rating") from customers where rating >200;

-select snum from salespeople where city='san jose' union select snum from customers where
+select Sname,Snum from SALESPEOPLE where Snum=any(select Snum from ORDERS group by Snum having count(Amt)>1) union select Cname,Cnum from CUSTOMERS where Cnum=any(select Cnum from ORDERS group by Cnum having count(Amt)>1);

+select Snum from SALESPEOPLE
+where City="San Jose"
+union
+select Cnum from CUSTOMERS
+where City="San Jose"
+union all
+select Onum from ORDERS
+where Odate="1990-10-03";

 ```

 # Answers